 The crumble itself isn’t very sweet, and that’s where the toffee sauce comes in.
 This sauce is extremely easy and quick to whip up, and tastes amazing.
 I strongly suggest having this with ice-cream, to balance everything.
 And what you get is a heavenly and super delicious mess, pretty much autumn on a plate!

-Honestly, any kind of apple works for this recipe.
+Any kind of apple works for this recipe.
 I used red apples, you could even use green apples, for more tartness.
 The best apples for a crumble include Jonagold apples, Honeycrisp, etc.

 Very Important Tips